OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-PWM-Expansion.md

 Similarly, Time Off, or `Toff` is the time the signal is low.

 The Complete Cycle time corresponds to the overall period of the PWM signal, and is equivalent to **Time On + Time Off**.

 The **frequency** of the PWM signal is how many cycles the signal goes through per second, and is the reciprocal of period:

 $$Frequency = {\frac{1}{Period}}$$

-The unit of frequency is the **Herz (Hz)**.
+The unit of frequency is the **Hertz (Hz)**.
 We will describe frequency numbers using Hz.

 ### Using the Command Line